natshoff/natshoff.github.io/index.md

 ***Figure 3:*** Raw number of GBIF observations (colored hexagons) across BLM management areas (light grey outlines).

 #### Let's normalize
-I calculated a normalized occurrence value to account for changes in yearly increases in the number of Greater sage-grouse observations and the hotspots we saw in the raw data.
+I calculated a normalized occurrence value for each HMA and year to account for changes in yearly increases in the number of Greater sage-grouse observations and the hotspots we saw in the raw data.

 ```
 # Normalize by space and time for sampling effort